hydrusnetwork/hydrus/docs/running_from_source.md

     3. FFMPEG

-        You should already have ffmpeg.
+        You should already have ffmpeg, but we should double-check: just type `ffmpeg` into a new terminal, and it should give a basic version response.
+If you don't have it, you are probably looking at:

+        `brew install ffmpeg`

 #### Environment setup